 Celebrating South Asian Arts & Heritage

-We receive kind support from Arts Council England and Birmingham City Council and work closely and strategically with Midlands Arts Centre, where we are based.
+As an Arts Council England National Portfolio Organisation (NPO), we are grateful for the funding provided by taxpayers, which plays a huge part in supporting our work.
+We also receive kind support from Birmingham City Council and work closely and strategically with Midlands Arts Centre, where our office is based.